-West Virginia's Bureau for Children and Families' Youth Services is dedicated to helping families thrive.
-Our mission is to provide programs and services that promote the healthy development of youth and families and help them gain the skills necessary to lead constructive lives within the community.
+BCF's Youth Services is dedicated to helping families thrive.
+Youth Services' mission is to provide programs and services that promote the healthy development of youth and families and help them gain the skills necessary to lead constructive lives within the community.

-Youth Services may help with problems ranging from the challenges associated with adolescent behaviors to homelessness, to substance abuse or trouble with the law.
-The DHHR works with Community Partners to implement prevention programs, truancy diversion efforts, and in-home services to families so that youth do not become involved with the court system.
+Youth Services may help with problems including the challenges associated with adolescent behaviors, homelessness, substance abuse or trouble with the law.
+The DHHR works with community partners to implement prevention programs, truancy diversion efforts, and in-home services to families so that youth do not become involved with the court system.
 However, when court involvement occurs, the DHHR may provide services or out-of-home placement.
 When the youth and family have worked through problems, reunification and permanency planning services are available to support everyone in the family.